 - ½ cup canola oil

 - 1 cup frozen blueberries

-- Spoon into a lined muffin pan and bake in 180 degree C oven for 18 minutes or until a skewer when inserted comes out clean.
+Spoon into muffin pan and bake for 18 minutes or until a skewer when inserted comes out clean.

 Save it for later: